 Annika Östman Wernerson

-I am the principal investigator of research in kidney diseases and in medical education and have published around 90 scientific articles.
-I am currently principal supervisor for three PhD students and have supervised three who have completed a doctoral degree.
-I have also been co-supervisor for ten PhD students, of which eight have completed a doctoral degree, two is ongoing.
+I am principal investigator (PI) for projects in both medicine and medical edcuation and have published more than 100 scientific articles.
+I am the main supervisor of three current doctoral students and three who have previously completed their PhDs.
+I have been co-supervisor of ten doctoral students, eight of whom have completed their PhDs and two of whom are in progress.

 - Senior Consultant in Clinical Pathology, Karolinska University Hospital, 2004

 - 2015-2017 SUHF Higher Leadership Programme for Leaders in Academia “HeLP7”

 - Member of Karolinska Institutet's Pedagogical Academy since 2011

 - Karolinska Institutet's Pedagogical Prize 2012

 The role of Dendrin in IgA Nephropathy.
 Levin A, Schwarz A, Hulkko J, He L, Sun Y, Barany P, Bruchfeld A, Herthelius M, Wennberg L, Ebefors K, Patrakka J, Betsholtz C, Nyström J, Mölne J, Hultenby K, Witasp A, Wernerson A Nephrol Dial Transplant 2022 Jun;():